-This course will focus on the theory and application of computational techniques for modeling the systems of the human body.
-We will begin with MATLAB examples using differential equations to explain, model, and predict biological phenomena and physiological processes.
-Further discussion will center around advanced computational techniques including inverse kinematics, inverse dynamics, and computed muscle control for modeling macroscopic human movement in OpenSim; non-linear finite element analysis of human tissue with commercial solvers; and design optimization tools.
+This course will teach the theory and application of computational techniques for modeling the systems of the human body, with a significant focus on musculoskeletal biomechanics.
+We will begin with MATLAB examples using differential equations to explain, model, and predict biological phenomena including action potential propagation, viscoelasticity, bone remodeling, and other physiologic processes.
+Further discussion will center around advanced computational techniques including inverse kinematics, inverse dynamics, and computed muscle control for modeling macroscopic human movement in OpenSim; non-linear finite element analysis of human tissue in a commercial solver; and other cutting edge computational methods from the scientific literature.
 We aim to provide students with the theoretical foundation and applied skills to excel in the field of biological modeling and simulation.

 Course Prerequisite(s)